KazaiMazai/Puredux/README.md

 StoreFactory is a factory for Stores and StoreObjects.
 It suppports creation of the following store types:
-- store - root parent Store
+- rootStore - factory root Store
-- scopeStore - scoped Store as proxy to the root store
+- scopeStore - scoped Store as proxy to the factory root store
 - childStore - child StoreObject with `(Root, Local) -> Composition` state mapping and it's own lifecycle